KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 Contains information about the exception that is raised when an attempt is made to manipulate a control that is not enabled.

-    throw [System.Windows.Automation.ElementNotEnabledException]::New("Contains information about the exception that is raised when an attempt is made to manipulate a control that is not enabled.")
+    throw [System.Windows.Automation.ElementNotEnabledException]::New('Contains information about the exception that is raised when an attempt is made to manipulate a control that is not enabled.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Windows.Automation.ElementNotEnabledException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Windows.Automation.ElementNotEnabledException.aspx)